What to Know About Jalisco, Mexico's Premiere Tequila Region

 The Lowlands (El Valle)

 The lowlands (home to familiar tequila brands including Cuervo and Tequila Herradura) are actually situated a bit higher than the name implies, as the area's elevation reaches nearly 4,000 feet.
-Home to the tiny town of Tequila, this area was developed in the 1600s and known for its sprawling historic haciendas where the spirit was first produced.
+Home to the tiny town of Tequila, this area was developed in the 1600s and is known for its sprawling historic haciendas where the spirit was first produced.
 Tequila experts say the spirit produced here is known for its dry, herbal and earthy flavor profiles.
 The blue agave plants, called piñas, are grown in greyish-black soil — from an ancient volcano nearby.
 They are much smaller than those grown in the highlands, usually reaching about 60 – 100 pounds.

 The Highlands (Los Altos)